 (3) The executive officer and any person designated or appointed under subregulation (1) shall, subject to any direction given by the Director, carry out such functions as are directed by the Board.

-[Regulation 14 amended by Gazette 23 Dec 1994 p.
+[Regulation 14 amended: Gazette 23 Dec 1994 p.
 7134.]

 15. Protection from liability